bparanj/crystal/computer/electronics/design/led-circuit.md

 2. Current-Limiting Resistor: This resistor is crucial as it limits the current flowing through the LED, preventing it from burning out.
 It introduces the idea of component protection and current control.

-3. Voltage Drop: LEDs have a characteristic voltage drop (typically around 2V for red LEDs).
+3. Voltage Drop: LEDs have a characteristic voltage drop ( around 2V for red LEDs).
 This introduces the concept of voltage division in a circuit.

 4. Visible Output: Unlike the "Hello World" circuit where nothing visibly happens, this circuit produces light, providing immediate feedback and a sense of accomplishment for beginners.